-The ratios considered in this research are listed in Table 1.
+Table I shows the list of ratios considered in research.
 This study uses financial data from the Prowess database of Centre for Management Studies, Jamia Millia Islamia University.
 The data sample consists of financial ratios of company's one year (Year-1), two year (Year-2) and three year (Year-3) prior to the year in which they became bankrupt.
 In case of non-bankrupt company, data for the same year has been considered as is considered for its matched bankrupt company.

-ATA ANALYTICAL TOOLS AND TECHNIQUES DISCRIMINANT MODEL
+ATA ANALYTICAL TOOLS AND TECHNIQUES